Read our short guide to help you to understand what the requirements are and how you can make sure your property is up to scratch.

 Keep your tenants in the loop

 Let them know what you are doing and why.
+Here's an info sheet [PDF, 453 KB] you can give tenants to help them do their part.
 If you're doing maintenance to meet the standards, you will need to give your tenants 24 hours’ notice before you enter the property.

 If you are using a tradesperson, they will usually help you with this.